ironbar/orangutan/reports/04_Modeling.md

 it gets stuck in the border or in the middle of the arena.
 I think this is related to memory.
 It oscilates between left and right without any result for long periods.

+Over the night I have trained a model for many more epochs, around 450k instead of just 100k.
+In the avoidance tests the score is similar to the previous one but the model achieves better scores on other tests and also on leaderboard.
+So maybe training for longer is necessary.

 ### Results